The Unique Role Of Episodic Memory In Recalling Past Life Events

 Medically reviewed by Laura Angers Maddox, NCC, LPC and April Justice, LICSW

-Updated December 13, 2024by BetterHelp Editorial Team
+Updated April 20th, 2026 by BetterHelp Editorial Team

 Content Warning: Please be advised, the below article might mention trauma-related topics that could be triggering to the reader.
 Please see our Get Help Now page for more immediate resources.

 Episodic memory generally refers to your personal recollections of events, situations, and experiences in your life.
-It tends to be subjective and can involve memories of personal facts, events, general impressions, and snapshots.
+It tends to be subjective and can involve personal memories, facts, events, general impressions, and snapshots.
 Episodic memory can be negatively impacted by trauma, vitamin deficiencies, Alzheimer’s disease, and other conditions.
 Therapy can often be helpful for those experiencing challenges related to memory and mental health.

 We may constantly use our memory, and remembering can be almost as automatic as breathing.
 We often don't realize when our memory is at work, instead focusing on the few critical things we forget rather than recognizing the many things we remember.
 Memory often allows us to recognize people we know and can enhance connections and histories with friends and loved ones.
 It may solidify the experiences that have shaped us and made us who we are.
 Memory can also help us navigate important information like names, numbers, and directions.